anttiharju/vmatch-golangci-lint/README.md

-# golangci-lint-updater
+# vMatch golangci-lint

-Easy peasy lemon squeezy
+Work in progress.